gkorpal/gkorpal.github.io/_drafts/vim-latex-fedora.md

 set mouse=a                    " Enable use of the mouse for all modes set wrap linebreak nolist      " Soft wrapping text.
 To move the cursor up and down within wrapped line use the commands gk and gj.
 `````

+You can [use this guide](http://blog.smalleycreative.com/tutorials/using-git-and-github-to-manage-your-dotfiles/) to create a backup of your `vimrc` file using GitHub so that you can easily configure Vim on any other computer.
+It will boil down to writing a [backup script](https://dev.to/jeffshomali/how-to-backup-sync-all-of-your-dotfiles-with-github-e1c).

 ## vimtex plugin installation and configuration